-In addition, the BRTB has a number of subcommittees and advisory groups that focus on specific areas, such as freight movement, bicycle and pedestrian access, traffic incident management, air quality, travel demand modeling, and more.
+In addition, the BRTB has a number of subcommittees and advisory groups that focus on specific areas, such as freight movement, bicycle and pedestrian access, traffic incident management, air quality, and more.
 All meetings of the BRTB and the subcommittees are open to the public.